vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 ```

 {{% warning %}}
-To be 'healthy' the Tanzu Application Platform needs the `minikube tunnel` process to be running as described in [Stage 2: Run Minikube](#stage-2-run-minikube).
+To reach a 'healthy' state, the Tanzu Application Platform needs the `minikube tunnel` process to be running as described in [Stage 2: Run Minikube](#stage-2-run-minikube).
 {{% /warning %}}

 {{< /tab >}}